CPequeno/Time-Series/Functional-Response.md

 where $\underline{y(s)}$ and $\underline{z(t)}$ are the $n×1$ vectors with $i$th element $y_i(t)$, $z_i(t)$, respectively.

 Crystal clear, right?
 Of course not.
 This is a mess.
 So let's switch to a numerical approach.
 Up to now, I’ve sketched the exact, infinite-dimensional formulation to build your intuition.
 In reality, though, we never work with truly infinite-dimensional functions.
-We only ever see finite sets of sample points that, hopefully, are kind of sampled from those mathematical structures.
+We only ever see finite sets of sample points that, hopefully, hopefully, it's not too crazy to say are sampled from those mathematical structures.
 The following section, computes a discrete approximation of the functional estimate and compares it with the "true" functional.
+(The reason of the quotes is explained below.)

 ## Numerical Derivation